 Tuesday, 25 April 2006 1:59 am ::

 Mum2One: I can assure you that the 10 youngsters are not your typical Singaporean.
+Let me tell you what a typical Singaporean would look like on that program.

 Each will be avoiding eye contact with MM Lee while looking at eachother, hoping that the other fella will speak instead of himself/herself.